fargeo/archesguides/_pages/configuration.md

 Most of the settings in this file are also in settings_local.py, and since settings_local.py overwrites settings.py, it is optimal to do most of your configuring from settings_local.py to keep it all in one place.
 If you want to make changes in settings.py that also appears in settings_local.py, you will have to comment out the block where the setting appears or your change will be overwritten.
 Making your changes in settings_local.py also allows you to update settings.py without losing any changes you make.

 ### Security settings
-The secret key used for production is stored here as 'SECRET_KEY' and you can toggle Django debugging on or off by changing the value of DEBUG
+**Secret Key:** The secret key used for production is stored here as 'SECRET_KEY'

 ![Security Configuration]({{site.url}}/assets/images/securitySettings.PNG)

-**Info:** Setting DEBUG to false will replace the more complex Django error messages with standard 404 and 500 error pages.
-It will also cause Django to stop serving static files, requiring you to set up an external webserver.
-{: .notice--info}
+**OAUTH Settings:** After registering a new application, 'MOBILE_OAUTH_CLIENT_ID' must be set to the new client id generated.
+This is a necessary step for allowing others to connect to your Arches instance, such as Arches Collector users.
+For more information on API authenticationa and registering applications, visit our documentation [here](https://arches.readthedocs.io/en/stable/api/#authentication).

 ## settings_local.py
 A number of important database settings, formatting settings, cache settings, log settings, and account settings are configured from this file.
 Any changes made in settings_local.py will overwrite the values in settings.py.